garronej/my_dummy_npm_and_deno_module/README.md

 It might rise a lot of error but they are all very easy to fix even if you are not familiar with the codebase.

-For errors related to ``this`` or that implicitly having an any type, replace:
+For errors related to ``this`` implicitly having an any type, replace:
 ```typescript
 function myFun(a): number{
     this.doSomething(a);